Why Hurricane Charters?

 - Lunch/Snacks (for yourself)

 - Drinks (besides bottled water which I provide).
-Sports drinks are good because it does get hot here in the middle of the summer and the heat will sap your energy on those calm days (especially when staked out for tarpon).
+Sports drinks are good because it does get hot here in the middle of the summer and the heat will sap your energy on those calm days

 - Sunglasses - I recommend polarized brown/bronze lenses for maximum visibility for sight fishing shallow water.